mbrukman/sense-engine/README.md

 or cluster computing framework like  [Spark](http://spark.incubator.apache.org/).

 This module gives you everything you need to build an Sense engine for favorite programming language or interactive  data analysis tool.
-By building on Sense, you automatically get a eautiful cloud user interface,  shared project filestem, private project network, autoprovisioning pool of workers, exported jobs, and powerful REST API.
+By building on Sense, you automatically get a beautiful cloud user interface, shared project filestem, private project network, autoprovisioning worker engines, exported jobs, and powerful REST API.
 Sense allows you to focus on the core of your engine and get all the rest for free.
 Users benefit from the same highly productive experience and workflow across engines.